xunzhang/parasol/README.md

 Whisper
 -------
-Since Python is slow in computation, I am now writing a C++ version which is called [Paracel](http://code.dapps.douban.com/paracel).
+Since Python is slow, I am now rewriting a C++ version which is called [Paracel](http://code.dapps.douban.com/paracel).

 If you are using parasol, let me know.

-Any bugs and related problems, just [ping me](wuhong@douban.com).
+Any bugs and related problems, just ping me<wuhong@douban.com>.